 Ultracold atomic systems have been invaluable for studying highly interacting many-body systems, uncovering phenomena such as systems failing to reach thermal equilibrium and never losing “memory” of their initial state.
 Physicists often resort to computational methods and supercomputers to study these systems, but a simulation with ultracold atoms can be a more direct way to attack some of their questions.
 Failure to equilibrate is of great interest in statistical physics, and the advent of ultracold atomic experiments has reinforced it as a very active field of contemporary physics research.

 In a way, it is fitting that studying hollow ultracold shells caused me to think about space, as part of the motivation for this research lies with neutron stars.
 Physicists don’t really know what you would find if you could observe the inside of neutron star, but many theories suggest that it looks like an onion with layers of superconductors and superfluids.
-Studying superfluid shells in laboratories could then lead to a better understanding of some of these layers that reside in stars that are so far away that scientists may never be able to study them directly.
+Studying superfluid shells in labs could then lead to a better understanding of some of these layers that reside in stars that are so far away that scientists may never be able to study them directly.
 Moreover, measurements of radio signals coming from neutron stars suggest that superfluid vortices within them may affect their rotation.

 My latest ultracold obsession came when I learned about quasiperiodicity in one-dimensional chains of ultracold atoms.
 The puzzle hiding behind the jargon is simple: physicists know well how structures of atoms in which they repeat with a regular period behave in nature, but what happens if that period is an irrational number?
-Such systems are called quasiperiodic, and studying them led cognitive scientist Douglas Hofstadter in 1976 to discover a famous fractal plot later dubbed as his butterfly.
+Such systems are called quasiperiodic, and studying them led cognitive scientist Douglas Hofstadter in 1976 to discover a famous fractal plot later dubbed his butterfly.
 Hofstadter’s plot is self-similar: if you zoom in or zoom out any amount, it still looks the same.

 This property implies that physical states having fractional dimensions can exist in nature, a revelation that jump-started a search for more physical systems where that can happen.
-Two years ago another graduate student mentioned to me that they had simulated a quasiperiodic system in their ultracold atomic research lab, and I, too, have not stopped chasing the Hofstadter butterfly since.
+A few years ago another graduate student mentioned to me that they had simulated a quasiperiodic system in their ultracold atomic research lab, and I, too, have not stopped chasing the Hofstadter butterfly since.
 Why would nature care about the difference between rational and irrational numbers so much as to allow for fractional dimensions to be more than a mathematical oddity?
 Ultracold atomic studies are likely to help physicists answer that question, and I hope to be around to hear about them.

 My experience as a researcher has included only a sliver of many topics in modern physics for which ultracold atomic experiments are meaningful.
 The possibilities are truly numerous.
 And the quantum simulation revolution is nowhere near over!
 Researchers continue to push the limits of existing technology to cool gases made up of more elements and execute more manipulations.

 Next steps?
 Quantum chemistry, where molecules form at ultracold temperatures.
-Ultracold quantum systems that are so large they cannot be called microscopic despite quantum mechanics always being assumed to only describe the smallest of objects.
-Ultracold systems that can be used to measure fundamental constants in tabletop experiments instead of large accelerators (like the Large Hadron Collider).
+Ultracold quantum systems that are so large they cannot be called microscopic despite quantum mechanics always being assumed to describe only the smallest of objects.
+Ultracold systems that can be used to measure fundamental constants in tabletop experiments instead of large accelerators (like CERN’s Large Hadron Collider).
 Ultracold experiments where a single atom can be poked, prodded, moved around and imaged.
 And whatever else can give us a window into the fundamentals of our (quantum) world.